 NOTE 3: The S-EAS or T-EAS can further decide to terminate the ACR, and the T-EAS can discard the application context based on information received from EEL and/or other methods (e.g. monitoring the location of the UE).
 It is up to the implementation of the S-EAS and T-EAS whether and how to make such a decision.

-NOTE 4: When in step 2 the ACR has been triggered for service continuity planning, Post-ACR Clean up is performed after the UE moves to the expected location if it is the EAS monitoring whether the UE moves to the predictedexpected location.
+NOTE 4: When in step 2 the ACR has been triggered for service continuity planning, Post-ACR Clean up is performed after the UE moves to the expected location if it is the EAS monitoring whether the UE moves to the predicted /expected location.

 Phase IV: Post-ACR Clean up